 He began his archival career in 1980 as the University Archivist and Head of Special Collections at Gallaudet University in Washington, D.C., where he engaged in collecting the historical record of the American Deaf Community.
 In 1988, he moved to Harvard Law School to serve as Curator of Manuscripts and Archives, one of the nation's largest legal rare book and manuscript collections.
 There, he was exposed to the antiquarian community in the largest academic library system in the United States.
 In 1997, he transitioned to serve as the Library Director at the Maryland Historical Society, one of the largest holdings of Colonial and Civil War documents and artifacts in the United States, and succeeded in modernizing the Library and its technical access systems.

-Since 2004, he has held the appointment of lecturer at San Jose State University’s School of Information Science, a graduate degree program offering only online classes, where he teaches classes on archives, metadata, and records management.
+Since 2004, he has held the appointment of lecturer at San Jose State University’s School of Information Science, a graduate degree program offering only online classes, where he teaches classes on archives, metadata for archival resources, and records management.

 David holds the B.A. degree in History from Wabash College (1976) and the MLIS degree from Simmons College (1979).